Johnson County War: Early killings

 After the lynchings of their prominent competitors, the WSGA's control over the range was undisputed, until a group of smaller ranchers formed the Northern Wyoming Farmers and Stock Growers' Association (NWFSGA) to compete with the WSGA, led by a local cowboy named Nate Champion.
-Upon hearing this, the WSGA immediately viewed the new association as a threat to their hold on the stock interests.
+Upon hearing this, members of the WSGA immediately viewed the new association as a threat to their hold on the stock interests.
 The WSGA then blacklisted members of the NWFSGA from the round-ups in order to stop their operations.
-However, the latter refused the orders to disband and instead publicly announced their plans to hold their own round-up in the spring of 1892.
+However, the NWFSGA refused the orders to disband and instead publicly announced their plans to hold their own round-up in the spring of 1892.

-Soon, the prominent cattlemen sent out an assassination squad to kill Nate Champion on the morning of November 1, 1891.
-Champion and another man named Ross Gilbertson were sleeping in a cabin in Middle Fork of Powder River when a group of armed men went inside.
-Two of them went in while another stood by outside.
+Soon, the prominent cattlemen sent out an assassination squad to kill Champion on the morning of November 1, 1891.
+Champion and another man, named Ross Gilbertson, were sleeping in a cabin near the Middle Fork of the Powder River when a group of armed men went inside.
+Only two were able to fit into the small cabin while four others stood by outside.
 Champion was immediately awakened by the intrusion, and as the gunmen pointed their weapons at him, Champion reached for his own pistol hidden under a pillow and a shootout commenced.
-Champion successfully shot two of the gunmen, mortally wounding and killing asassin Billy Lykins.
+Champion successfully shot two of the gunmen, mortally wounding and killing assassin Billy Lykins.
 The rest of the assassination squad subsequently fled.
-Champion was left uninjured except for some facial powder burns from the gunfight.
+Champion was left uninjured except for some facial burns from gunpowder.
 In a subsequent investigation of the attack, the names of those involved were leaked to two ranchers: John A. Tisdale and Orley "Ranger" Jones.
-However, both men were ambushed while they were riding, which outraged many of the small ranchers and farmers in the county.
+However, both men were ambushed and murdered while they were riding, which outraged many of the small ranchers and farmers in the county.